International environmental damage

 The activities of multi-national corporations can cause widespread pollution and massive environmental degradation, particularly in the extractions areas of mining, oil and gas

-The activities of multinational corporations can cause widespread pollution and massive environmental degradation, particularly in the extractive industries of mining, oil and gas.
+Multinational corporations' activities can cause widespread pollution and massive environmental degradation, particularly in the extractive industries of mining, oil, and gas.

-Companies in these sectors often operate in countries with weak environmental protection where there are lower production costs, and the ability to influence the development or enforcement of environmental regulations.
+Companies in these sectors often operate in countries with weak environmental protection with lower production costs and the ability to influence the development or enforcement of environmental regulations.

-The lack of adequate local laws and regulations, or gaps in the means of enforcing them, renders it difficult or impossible for local people to protect their environment and to secure rights that are dependent on a healthy environment.
+The lack of adequate local laws and regulations or gaps in the means of enforcing them make it difficult or impossible for local people to protect their environment and secure rights that depend on a healthy environment.

 Individuals from local communities invariably struggle to acquire legal representation to obtain compensation for damage to their health or livelihood.
-We specialise in representing individuals and communities all over the world who have suffered ill-health and damage to their local environment from the effects of pollution and environmental degradation.
+We specialise in representing individuals and communities worldwide who have suffered ill health and damage to their local environment from pollution and environmental degradation.

 We regularly manage complex litigation involving claimants in remote locations overseas.

-We specialize in representing individuals and communities all over the world who have suffered ill-health and damage to their local environment from the effects of pollution and environmental degradation.
+We specialize in representing individuals and communities worldwide that have suffered ill health and damage to their local environment from pollution and environmental degradation.
 We regularly manage complex litigation involving claimants in remote locations overseas.

-We have pioneered legal developments in large group actions in UK courts and have successfully obtained substantial amounts of compensation on behalf of victims.
+We have pioneered legal developments in significant group actions in UK courts and have successfully obtained substantial compensation for victims.

 Shell - Bodo